This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a marine animal bite or sting diagnosed?

-- Blood tests: Your caregiver may order blood tests to check for an infection.
+- Blood tests: Your healthcare provider may order blood tests to check for an infection.

 - Wound culture: This is a method to grow and identify the germs that may be in your wound.
-This helps caregivers find out if you have an infection and the best medicine to treat it.
+This helps healthcare providers find out if you have an infection and the best medicine to treat it.

 - X-ray: This is a picture of your bones and tissues in the wound area.
-Caregivers use these pictures to look for broken bones or objects such as spines or teeth.
+Healthcare providers use these pictures to look for broken bones or objects such as spines or teeth.

 How is a marine animal bite or sting treated?